-On December 27, 2020, legislation was enacted extending allocation authority of the NMTC Program for five years through calendar year (CY) 2025 at \$5 billion.
+On December 27, 2020, legislation was enacted extending allocation authority of the NMTC Program for five years through calendar year (CY) 2025 at \$5 billion annually.
+The FY 2023 revenue proposal volume (also referred to as the "greenbook") seeks a permanent reauthorization of the New Markets Tax Credit.
+Please see https://home.treasury.gov/policy-issues/tax-policy/revenue-proposals for more information.

-In FY 2020, the CDFI Fund awarded \$3.5 billion in CY 2019 NMTC Program allocation authority to 76 organizations out of a pool of 206 applicants that requested \$14.7 billion in NMTC allocations.
+In FY 2021, the CDFI Fund awarded \$5 billion in CY 2020 NMTC Program allocation authority to 100 organizations out of a pool of 208 applicants that requested \$15.1 billion in NMTC allocations.

-In FY 2020, CDEs reported that 77.2 percent of NMTC investments were made in severelydistressed communities, exceeding the target of 75 percent.
-The expectation is that the NMTC investments performance report for FY 2021 and FY 2022 will meet or exceed the 75 percent target.
+In FY 2021, CDEs reported that 77 percent of NMTC investments were made in severely-distressed communities, exceeding the target of 75 percent.
+The expectation is that the NMTC investments performance report for FY 2022 and FY 2023 will meet or exceed the 75 percent target.